cusp-london/cusp-london.github.io/research.md

-# Interdisciplinary Research
+# Interdisciplinary Research & IOmpact

-CUSP London is highly featured by our interdisciplinary research community, with diverse skillsets and expertises; and most importantly, in great support of our dedicated partners!
+CUSP London is highly featured by our interdisciplinary research community, with diverse skillsets and expertise; and importantly, in great support of our dedicated partners!

 We are adding our CUSP London research-partnership Tree Map to the 2024 Christmas atmosphere!